Our Parks in a Changing Climate: Climate Smart Initiative

 Increased temperatures and changes in rainfall patterns may lead to prolonged periods of drought.
 Wildlife and plant species are threatened by decreased water sources and the risk of wildfire is increased.
 The Park District is installing rain catchment systems and repairing ponds to hold water for longer periods of time.
 These supplemental water sources during periods of drought.

 Pests & Disease

 When necessary, the Park District utilizes the most current science and best management practices to treat disease and control pests.
-Learn more about our treatment of cyanobacteria in this video:
+Learn more about our treatment of Blue-green algae in this video:

 Visit our Climate Smart Initiative and Policy web page for more information on our district’s policies, practices, and guidelines.

 Biodiversity & Wildlife Protection